fetchai/docs-archived/docs/learn_the_concepts/blockchains/decentralized_applications.md

 ### GameFi

 GameFi DApps are becoming more and more well-liked.
 The majority of gaming DApps give players complete control over their in-game assets, in contrast to conventional video games.
-They also provide users the chance to earn money from these things outside of the game.
-For instance, Axie Infinity offers NFT-based game avatars, virtual worlds, and gaming-related merchandise.
+They also provide users the chance to earn money from these things outside the game.

+??? example

+    One of the most successful DApp in this sector is the play-to-earn game [Axie Infinity](https://axieinfinity.com/){:target="\_blank"} on the Ethereum blockchain.
+Axie Infinity offers NFT-based game avatars, virtual worlds, and gaming-related merchandise.
 Players can trade with other players on NFT markets, move them to other Ethereum addresses, or keep them in their digital wallets.
 Players can compete with one another inside the ecosystem to amass ERC-20 tokens that can be exchanged.
 Generally speaking, players may earn more in-game incentives the longer they play.

-??? example

-    One of the most successful DApp in this sector is the play-to-earn game [Axie Infinity](https://axieinfinity.com/) on the Ethereum blockchain.

 ### DEXs - Decentralized Exchanges